Skip to main content

 • If we were to run a workshop next month to elevate our design practices, what specific method or approach would you advocate for us to focus on?"

-Focusing on my team’s perceptions gave me a realistic and nuanced understanding of our UX maturity.
+Focusing on my team’s perceptions gave me a realistic and nuanced understanding of our UX research capabilities and where our processes stood.
 This approach yielded several key benefits:

 1. Enhanced communication: The evaluation process led to a more unified vocabulary across the team, improving our ability to articulate UX concepts and value to the broader organization.